greg-raven/Department-21/_posts/2013-11-25-where-to-retire.md

 You can retire to California where …

-1. You make over $250,000 and you still can’t afford to buy a house.
+1. You make over $250,000 and you still can't afford to buy a house.
 2. The fastest part of your commute is going down your driveway.
 3. You know how to eat an artichoke.
 4. You drive your rented Mercedes to your neighborhood block party.